This policy was last updated on 9th March 2023

 - log in to GenderGP and use the Services;

-- report a problem with a GenderGP app or website;
+- report a problem with our Site and/or the App;

 - request marketing to be sent to you;

 - enter a competition, promotion, or survey; or

 - correspond with us or give us some feedback.